 As part of the Group’s review carried out in conjunction with the Group’s auditors in relation to the interim results, the Board is applying a more prudent approach to revenue recognition, re-assessing the recoverability of certain receivables, as well as considering the appropriateness of certain provisions.
 While revenue expectations for the first half are broadly in line with previous guidance, the full impact of these items on Adjusted EBIT is unclear, but it is likely to be significantly lower than anticipated at the time of the Half Year Trading Update on 9 July 2019.
 As a result, the Board also intends to review the Group’s current dividend policy.

-This potentially hits the balance sheet in several places, and it is certain that any write-downs will be affecting the results hard.
+This potentially hits the balance sheet in several places.
+It is certain that any write-downs will be affecting the results hard.

 Pending clarification of the impact of these items, the Group has applied to suspend trading of the Company’s ordinary shares on AIM, which will be effective from 7.30 a.m. today.
 The Group previously announced that the Company would release its interim results for the six months to 31 May 2019 on 29 August 2019.
 However, the ongoing review will result in a delay to the publication of the Group’s interim results, and it is now anticipated that the Group will release its interim results in early September.